OpenDFM/NeuSym-RAG/README.md

 - [`documents/database.md`](documents/database.md):
   - Folder structure of `data/database/`;
-  - How to define database schema and its format;
+  - How to define database schema and its format (two figures above are drawn with [DrawSQL](https://drawsql.app/diagrams));
   - How to fill in database content with generic Python class `DatabasePopulation` and module `utils.functions`;
   - Scripts on creating database schema and populating database content.
 - [`documents/vectorstore.md`](documents/vectorstore.md):